Ecohouse: Sustainable materials

 One of the wider issues of energy efficiency is the embodied energy within the construction materials.
 (Embodied energy is the energy taken up with producing and transporting the materials used).

 Timber

 Wood is a primary building material for eco-housing.
 This is because trees grow using energy from the Sun, do not pollute, produce oxygen, absorb CO_{2}, provide a wildlife habitat, can be replanted, can be sourced locally, and the timber can be put to some other use after a building is demolished.

 Lime is a sustainable material for energy efficiency.

 Lime

-Cement is a very useful building material and there are places where we have to be practical and use it.
+Cement is a commonly used building material and there are places where it is more practical to be used.
 However, one alternative to cement is lime.
 Lime has been used as a building material for thousands of years and although energy and CO_{2} are used in its production it gently returns to limestone in time, taking in CO_{2} in the process.